Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Simulations

-For a qualitative comparison, we proceed with the visual inspection of the estimated model images, the absolute value of the error images and the residual images (naturally-weighted data), displayed in Figure \ref{fig:im-analysis}.
-These are obtained by imaging the cube with $L = 60$ channels, SR $= 0.3$ and InSNR $= 40$ dB.
-On the one hand, LRJAS estimated model images (first row, second panel) have better resolution in comparison with JAS (first row, third panel) and LR (first row, fourth panel).
-LRJAS also presents lower error maps (second row, second panel) in comparison with JAS (second row, third panel) and LR (second row, fourth panel).
+For a qualitative comparison, we proceed with the visual inspection of the estimated model images, the absolute value of the error images and the residual images (naturally-weighted data).
+These are obtained by imaging the wideband data cube generated using realistic VLA $u\upsilon$-coverage with $L = 60$ channels, SR $= 1$ and InSNR $= 60$ dB.
+The images of channels 1 and 60 are displayed in Figure \ref{fig:im-analysis}, panels (a) and (b), respectively.
+On the one hand, LRJAS estimated model images (first and fourth rows, second panel) have better resolution in comparison with JAS (first and fourth rows, third panel) and LR (first and fourth rows, fourth panel).
+LRJAS also presents lower error maps (second and fifth rows, second panel) in comparison with JAS (second and fifth rows, third panel) and LR (second and fifth rows, fourth panel).
 This is highly noticeable for the low frequency channels.
-On the other hand, HyperSARA provides maps with enhanced overall resolution and sensitivity, reflected in better residuals and smaller errors (see the high frequency channels of the first panel in the second and third rows).
+On the other hand, HyperSARA provides maps with enhanced overall resolution and dynamic range, reflected in better residuals and smaller errors.
 In Figure \ref{fig:spectra-analysis}, we provide spectral analysis of selected pixels from the estimated model cubes revealed in Figure \ref{fig:im-analysis}.
 Once again, one can notice a significantly enhanced recovery of the spectra when combining the two priors as in LRJAS and HyperSARA.
 Yet, the latter presents a more accurate estimation of the different shapes of the simulated spectra.
 Once again, the efficiency of our approach is confirmed.